 Hidden away in the many lanes and alleys are a plethora of street art, shops, cafes, bars and restaurants.
-It’s exciting to explore to see what gems you can find tucked away from the main thoroughfares.
+They’re exciting to explore to see what gems you can find tucked away from the main thoroughfares.

-I love Degraves Street for the multitude of eclectic eating places and it’s always vibrant and bustling with people.
+I love Degraves Street for the multitude of eclectic eating places, and it’s always vibrant and bustling with people.